 You can define several types of StopLoss.

-The robot can operate with any Symbol available in the broker, but simply selecting a Symbol and activating the robot is not enough.
-Doing so without adjustments poses a high risk of financial losses, as each Symbol has unique characteristics.
+The robot can operate with any symbol available in the broker, but simply selecting a symbol and activating the robot is not enough.
+Doing so without adjustments poses a high risk of financial losses, as each symbol has unique characteristics.
 Therefore, it is essential to make adjustments and optimizations to the robot's parameters.

 Grid Mode